Course Descriptions 2026-2027

 1 year.
 Grades 3-5.

-Instructors: Alora Schubkegel & Stephanie Riley | Thursdays 8:00-9:55 AM
+Instructors: Alora Schubkegel & Stephanie Riley | Thursdays 8-9:55AM

 Curriculum Fee: $45

 Elementary mathematics builds on and solidifies basic skills in math.
 Areas of focus include addition, subtraction, place values, rounding, multiplication, division, fractions, measurement, decimals, and basic geometry.
 This class uses The Good and The Beautiful Math Curriculum. *This course has multiple sections.
 Students will be required to take a placement test to determine their appropriate section.
 Hill Creek will purchase the correct level for each student.
+Students complete weekly packets that will be introduced in class and practiced during the week.
+When in class, students review previously learned skills and participate in activities that pertain to the concepts for the week.
+For each level, students must master the required skills to progress to the next level.
+When students cannot demonstrate mastery of a topic, they will need to continue to work on that topic until mastery is achieved.

 Math Fundamentals